CyberFlameGO/svnpython/Doc/library/zipfile.rst

    file would require ZIP64 extensions.
 ZIP64 extensions are disabled by default because the default :program:`zip` and :program:`unzip` commands on Unix (the InfoZIP utilities) don't support these extensions.

-   .. versionchanged:: 2.6
-      If the file does not exist, it is created if the mode is 'a'.

 .. method:: ZipFile.close()